 What is Granite?

-Granite is a naturally-occurring stone and is formed over millions of years in the earth’s crust.
-This makes it an incredibly durable and heat-proof material and with its densely packed crystalline structure and very low porosity.
-Once sealed, the granite is a waterproof and stain-resistant surface and almost impossible to scratch, thus maintaining their diamond-polished shine for years.
-Granite offers outstanding colours and unique patterns and so will add a luxurious and stylish design statement to your kitchen or bathroom.
-The exclusivity of natural stone will undoubtedly add value to your home and offer you the most beautiful and elegant finishing touch to your kitchen worktops in Sussex.
+Granite offers outstanding colours and unique patterns, adding a luxurious and stylish design statement to your kitchen or bathroom.
+The exclusivity of natural stone can’t help but add value to your home while providing the most beautiful and elegant finishing touch to your kitchen worktops in Sussex.

 For a more extensive gallery of granite images, please follow the following links to our stone suppliers: